 However, ECHA notes that your adaptation does not meet the specific rules for adaptation of Annex IX, Section 9.1.5., column 2.
 Firstly, as discussed in request 8. above, the short-term fish information you have used as basis for PNEC derivation and the current Chemical Safety Assessment (CSA) for environment cannot be considered acceptable.
 Secondly, the ready biodegradability data available in the technical dossier cannot be considered reliable, as discussed in request 11. below.
 As a result, the exposure assessment based on the conclusion that the substance is ready biodegradable is currently not reliable.
-For these two reasons, the Chemical Safety Assessment (CSA) including the exposure assessment and the risk characterisation sections cannot, with the available information, be used to adapt this information requirement.
+For these two reasons, the Chemical Safety Assessment (CSA) including the exposure assessment and the risk characterisation sections cannot, with the available information, be used to adapt this information requirement .

-However, as explained above, your adaptation of the information requirement according to Annex XI, Section 1.5. is rejected.
+However, your adaptation of the information requirement is rejected.